 Much like a fixer-upper, you can take a website with minimal traffic, build it up and then flip it for a profit if you find a lucrative niche an investor would want to target with affiliate marketing.

 Likewise, you can build up your site and maintain it to earn those ongoing cash flows.

 Because content is king in internet marketing, you’ll need a website complete with in-depth reviews, discussion and information for potential site visitors.

-To save yourself hours—make that DAYS— to get your content written and published, consider jumpstarting your content generation with an AI-powered writing tool like Jarvis.
+To save yourself hours—make that DAYS— to get your content written and published, consider jumpstarting your content generation with an AI-powered writing tool like Jasper.

 In business, cash is king.
 This provides financial flexibility to meet your obligations, expand your business, fund your operations and much more.

 Many businesses generate significant amounts of cash from their operations, providing ample room to reinvest in the business or pocket the cash yourself.

 Not every business needs to be groundbreaking to become a great income-generating investment.

 In fact, Richard Ruback and Royce Yudkoff teach a class at Harvard Business School which promotes the idea of buying an existing small business for the right price and running it yourself as the CEO.